 “Herma.
 Don’t look so disappointed.
 Herma is very old.
 Italian.
 She sees nothing and everything.
 The French talk about a curse.
 How if you touch the statue with someone else, you’ll fall in love.”

-“Sounds scary,” Tony’s sister was kidding.
-Ellie wasn’t scared of anything.
+“Sounds scary,” Tony’s sister, Ellie, wasn’t scared of anything.
 Her barracks in Germany were on the front line of the Iron Curtain.
+This was the height of the Cold War.

 “I like scary.”
 The blonde signed up for the tour and we agreed to meet in the afternoon.

-After dinner Tony departed with the blonde, Ellie and I walked back to my Marais hotel and the army sergeant lay in bed, smelling of the Cold War, and asked, “So who is Herma?
+After dinner Tony departed with the blonde, Ellie and I walked back to my Marais hotel on Rue des Ecouffes and the army sergeant lay in bed, smelling of the Cold War, and asked, “So who is Herma?
 I hate secrets, so tell me the truth or you’re sleeping on the floor.”

 “No accounting forbad taste.
 Like you and me.”